-If you’re looking for ideas for a preschool ocean theme, here’s a fun Stringing Coral Reefs Preschool Ocean Investigation Station.
+If you’re looking for ideas for an ocean preschool theme, here’s a fun Coral Reef STEAM Preschool Ocean Investigation Station.
 Check it out!

 Coral reefs are living structures found underwater and are home to a diverse group of sea creatures.
 Coral reefs are fragile.
 Boating and pollution can damage coral reefs.

 I love all things STEAM and the little guy does too.
 The Invitation to Create and Investigation Station ideas that we get via our Teacher Guide each month are definitely favorites around here.